hs19980912/HLD/7. Real time updates/readme.md

           -
     4. **Web Sockets**
         - Full-Duplex nature and highly performant(since we reduce the http overload).
-        - Works on "upgrade" protocol.
+        - Works on $upgrade$ protocol.
 After initial HTTP handshake, the protocol gets converted to L4, purely TCP based.
         - Needs L4 LB with sticky sessions.
         - Statefulness introduces a lot of challenges in deployments and Scaling.
         - Using a "least connections" strategy at the load balancer helps distribute WebSocket clients more evenly across endpoint servers.